folsomcp/specpolFlow/docs-jb/Tutorials/2-Normalizing_Tutorial.md

 :width: 600px
 :align: center
 ```
-See how the wings of the $H \beta$ line are no longer arching above the continuum since we exluded the problem-points from the fitting routine!
+The wings of the $H \beta$ line should no longer be arching above the continuum since we exluded the problem points from the fitting routine!

-If your exclude region is too big, you can use `include range` to regions to bring back portions of the spectrum that you would like back.
+If your exclude region is too big, you can use the `include range` button to bring useful portions of the spectrum back into the fit.

-Now, there are a few other lines that we need to tackle at: 383, 397, 410, 434 ($H \gamma$) , 438, 646, 656($H \alpha$), 850, 860, 866, 875, 810, 901, and 905nm.
+Now, try removing the spectral lines at the following wavelengths:
+383 nm, 397 nm, 410 nm, 434 nm ($H \gamma$), 438 nm, 646 nm, 656 nm ($H \alpha$), 850 nm, 860 nm, 866 nm, 875 nm, 810 nm, 901 nm, and 905 nm.

-One advantage of this is that if we adjust the width of the search bins later, then you will not have to worry about new points appearing on the same line.
+If we adjust the width of the search bins later, we will not have to worry about new points appearing on the same line.

-In some instances, you will have spectral lines that exist on the overlapping edge of two orders like H_alpha and H_beta.
-For some lines, this can be managed by having the `fill order edge gaps` on.
-Then for that excluded region, the program will try to complete the fit using the nearest fit point from the neighboring order.
+In some instances, we will have spectral lines that exist on the overlapping edge of two orders like $H \alpha$ and $H \beta$.
+For some lines, this can be managed by having the `fill order edge gaps` option turned on.
+Then, for that excluded region, the program will try to complete the fit using the nearest fit point from the neighboring order.

 ### Fit Points in Telluric Lines:
 You may occasionally find some fit points being placed on telluric lines.
 This usually only happens in places where a lot of tellric lines blend together, so that there is no good continuum in a region of spectrum.
-We exclude those regions in an order, again with `exclude range` (especially useful if you choose to adjust the bin widths later on).
-For example let’s exclude the region about 759 nm.
+We exclude those regions in an order, again with the `exclude range` button (which is especially useful if you choose to adjust the bin widths later on).
+For example let’s exclude the region around 759 nm.

 ```{image} ../normplot_images/telluric_a.png
 :alt: 486_a